kartverket/gpkg-docgen/README.md

 Instead of bundling Leaflet JS/CSS in each HTML file, you can modify the template to load these from the official CDN:

-In `template_standalone.html`, replace the local added javascript and css for leaflet js
+In `template_standalone.html`, replace the javascript and css for leaflet js

 With this: